 This recipe makes eight good-sized burritos.
 This works out well for me and my husband — we each get four days of burritos plus one "freebie" day for eating out or taking dinner leftovers instead.
 And by "good-sized," I mean that I find that one burrito makes a good meal for me.
 They're not so small that I secretly want two, but they're also not the ginormous burritos of your favorite taqueria.

 But wait!
-What if you're just cooking for yourself won't eat all eight burritos in a week?
-Or you know your week is going to be extra-busy and you want to prep even the burritos themselves ahead of time?
-No problem: you can make freezer burritos!
+What if you're just cooking for yourself and won't eat all eight burritos in a week?
+Or you know your week is going to be extra-busy and you want to prep the burritos themselves ahead of time?
+No problem: You can make freezer burritos!

 Makes 8 burritos

-8 large burrito-sized flour tortillas (9 to 10 inches wide)
+large burrito-sized flour tortillas (9- to 10-inches wide)